Harem: Eunuchs and slavery

 The dark eunuch was held as the embodiment of the sensual tyranny that held sway in the fantasized Ottoman palace, for he had been "clipped" or "completely sheared" to make of him the "ultimate slave" for the supreme ruler.
-In the Ottoman court, white eunuchs, who were mostly brought from castration centers in Christian Europe and Circassia, were responsible for much of the palace administration, while black eunuchs, who had undergone a more radical form of castration, were the only male slaves employed in the royal harem.
+In the Ottoman court, white eunuchs, who were mostly brought from castration centers in Christian Europe and Circassia, were responsible for much of the palace administration, while black eunuchs, who had undergone a double-castration, were the only male slaves employed in the royal harem.

 The chief black eunuch, or the Kizlar Agha, came to acquire a great deal of power within the Ottoman Empire.
-He not only managed every aspect of the Harem women's lives but was also responsible for the education and social etiquette of the princes and young women in the Harem.
-He arranged for all ceremonial events within the Harem including weddings and circumcision parties, and even notified women of death sentences when "accused of crimes or implicated in intrigues of jealousy and corruption."
+He not only managed every aspect of the harem women's lives but was also responsible for the education and social etiquette of the young women and young princes in the harem.
+He arranged all the ceremonial events within the harem, including weddings and circumcision parties, and even notified women of death sentences when "accused of crimes or implicated in intrigues of jealousy and corruption."

-Nineteenth-century travelers accounts tell of being served by black eunuch slaves.
+Nineteenth-century travelers' accounts tell of being served by black eunuch slaves.
 The trade was suppressed in the Ottoman Empire beginning in the mid-19th century, and slavery was legally abolished in 1887 or 1888.
 Late 19th-century slaves in Palestine included enslaved Africans and the sold daughters of poor Palestinian peasants.
-Both Arabs and Jews owned slaves.
 Circassians and Abazins from North of the Black Sea may also have been involved in the Ottoman slave trade.

 Non-Islamic equivalents

 African royal polygamy

 In Africa south of the Sahara, many non-Muslim chieftains have traditionally had harems.

 The Zulu King Goodwill Zwelithini had six wives, for example, and members of the Nigerian chieftaincy system have historically had as many as three hundred of them.
-Usually, African royal polygamy does not expect for the wives to be secluded from men or to be prevented from moving outside of the harem.
+Usually, African royal polygamy does not expect wives to be secluded from men or to be prevented from moving outside the harem.
 Where this is not the case, and the royal wives do live in the harems in isolation, they tend to have a ritual significance in their kingdoms' traditions.

-The wives of the Oba of Benin City, a Nigerian kingdom, lived alone in the women's quarters of the Royal Palace; they were allowed to receive female visitors, but no male ones were allowed to enter the harem, and they themselves normally did not leave it and thus were never seen in public.
-As stated above, their seclusion was tied to the religion of Benin City, which held them to be sacred due to their position as wives of the Oba.
+The wives of the Oba of Benin City, a Nigerian kingdom, lived alone in the women's quarters of the Royal Palace.
+They were allowed to receive only female visitors in the harem, and they themselves normally did not leave it and thus were rarely seen in public.
+Their seclusion was tied to the religion of Benin City, which held them to be sacred as wives of the Oba.

 Aztec Empire

-In Mexico, Aztec ruler Montezuma II, who met Cortés, kept 4,000 concubines; every member of the Aztec nobility was supposed to have had as many consorts as he could afford.
+In Mesoamerica, Aztec ruler Montezuma II, who met Hernán Cortés, kept 4,000 concubines; every member of the Aztec nobility was supposed to have had as many consorts as he could afford.